-What is the policy to assess good governance practices of the investee companies?
+• What is the policy to assess good governance practices of the investee companies?

-By excluding issuers with verified violations of international norms and conventions linked to, for example, taxes, employee rights, as well as anti-corruption and antibribery, the Management Company ensures that the fund's investee companies comply with current practices related to good governance.
+By excluding issuers with confirmed violations of international norms and conventions linked to, for example, taxes, workers' rights, as well as anti-corruption and anti-bribery, the Management Company ensures that the fund's investee companies comply with current practices related to good corporate governance.

-In addition to norm-based exclusion, the Management Company has developed an internal analysis tool to evaluate practices for good governance in the investee companies with regard to issues linked to the issuing companies' governance, such as employee relations, remuneration, sound management structures and tax compliance.
-Inadequacies identified as a result of the analysis can lead to engagement or other stewardship activities from the Management Company or, alternatively, exclusion in the event the inadequacies are considered to be significant.
+In addition to norm-based exclusion, the Management Company has developed an internal analysis tool to evaluate practices for good corporate governance in the investee companies with regard to issues linked to the companies' governance, such as relationships with employees, remuneration, management and management structures, as well as compliance with tax regulations.
+Any inadequacies identified as a result of the analysis can lead to dialogues and active corporate governance from the Management Company or, alternatively, exclusion in the event the inadequacies are considered to be significant.

-What is the asset allocation planned for this financial product?
+What is the asset allocation and the minimum share of sustainable investments?